ryan-tao-ic/ece1724_react_project/README.md

    - Chat system

 3. **Check-in Process**
-   - Present QR code to staff
+   - Present the QR code to the staff
    - Staff scans code using the app
    - Automatic lounge access granted
-   - Attendance recorded in system
+   - Attendance recorded in the system

 ### File Management